www.LinuxHowtos.org

 DESCRIPTION

-Pass a char * to a zero terminated string naming a directory holding multiple CA certificates to verify the HTTPS proxy with.
-If libcurl is built against OpenSSL, the certificate directory must be prepared using the openssl c_rehash utility.
+Pass a char pointer to a null-terminated string naming a directory holding multiple CA certificates to verify the HTTPS proxy with.
+If libcurl is built against OpenSSL, the certificate directory must be prepared using the OpenSSL c_rehash utility.
 This makes sense only when CURLOPT_PROXY_SSL_VERIFYPEER(3) is enabled (which it is by default).

 The application does not have to keep the string around after setting this option.